mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 My goal for the year was to reach $100k in profit, but it looks like I could exceed that goal by the end of April.

+## The hiccups in transitioning to a 3PL vendor

-## Interesting edge cases for fulfillment
+### Interesting edge cases for fulfillment

 1. Customer emails us to say they mistyped their shipping address
 1. Customer emails us to say they ordered but they're having second thoughts